smartcontractresearchforum/docs/en/grants_pan_african.md

 ## Compensation

-Grant recipients will receive USD 300 to write a single Research Summary or Use Case examination Research Summary.
+Grant recipients will receive USD 300 to write a single Research Summary or Use Case.

 We pay in cryptocurrency.
 For longer commitments, alternative arrangements can be made.